 Oral surgery is used to treat the following conditions:

-Tooth extraction.
 Tooth extraction, or removal, is often used when a tooth is impacted, decayed or damaged beyond repair.
 This type of oral surgery is usually recommended when a tooth cannot be fixed or restored via other types of dental treatments, such as a dental filling or root canal.

-Endodontic surgery.
 Endodontic surgery describes a series of treatments used to treat damaged dental pulp, root or the bone surrounding it.
 An endodontic surgical procedure may be needed if a root canal procedure isn’t able to effectively save your tooth.
 The most common type of endodontic surgery is an apicoectomy, which is a procedure that treats an infection from the root end of the tooth.

-Dental implant placement.
 Dental implants are oral appliances with a base that is surgically placed in the jaw, where it fuses with the bone to create a stable structure to which replacement teeth are later attached.
 Dental implants are an effective, durable solution for replacing one or more missing teeth, as they restore both function and an improved appearance to your mouth.

-Surgery to correct jaw/TMJ problems.
 Jaw problems, including those related to the temporomandibular joint (TMJ), are often caused by an irregular bite.
 Oral surgery is often used to correct a misaligned bite by reconstructing and realigning the teeth in the upper and lower jaws.

-Surgical treatment for obstructive sleep apnea (OSA).
 When other, non-surgical treatments aren’t successful, your doctor may recommend oral surgery.
 Surgical procedures used to treat sleep apnea include uvulopalatopharyngoplasty (a surgery that alters the soft palate to prevent airway obstruction), genioglossus advancement (a surgery that tightens the front tongue tendon to prevent the tongue from obstructing the breathing passage) and maxillomandibular advancement (a surgery that moves both jaws forward to open the airway).

 Our practice provides comprehensive dental care that will take you all the way from diagnosis to treatment, making sure that you understand your treatment options and every step of your procedure.
 We use the most advanced, proven methods to ensure that your surgery will be as effective and comfortable for you as possible.
 Would you like to learn more about what to expect from your oral surgery?
 Why not call us today to schedule an appointment with one of our dental specialists?